2022

 Köster, Gerta; Lehmberg, Daniel; Dietrich, Felix

 Is slowing down enough to model movement on stairs?
-Inproceedings
+Proceedings Article

 In: Knoop, Victor L; Daamen, Winnie (Ed.): Traffic and Granular Flow '15, pp. 35–42, Springer International Publishing, Nootdorp, the Netherlands, 2016, (27--30 October 2015).